-One man’s trash is another man’s treasure, especially when one of them is less a man and more a wild animal.
+One man’s trash is another man’s treasure, especially when one of them is less of a man and more of a wild animal.
 Raccoons and other critters can’t resist the scraps and leftovers most homeowners leave in their garbage bins, evidenced by their determination and the resulting mess of their efforts.
 The following tips may help prevent critters from turning your trash into a buffet.

 The first step in securing your trash is to choose a garbage bin that will best deter any unwanted entry.
 If possible, purchase a metal can with a lid that locks in place; plastic cans are built to be sturdy but can be chewed through over time.
 Of course, the point of buying an interlocking lid is to keep it locked at all times.
 This step alone should significantly help keep out any creature too small to deal with the combined weight and locking mechanism.

 If your lid doesn’t lock in place, or you want to add some extra layers of security, consider tying down the trash can lid with a bungee cord.
 You could also use clamps or a chain and padlock.
 These would not only add more weight to the lid but also seal the can, keeping the smell of food contained.
 If you have nothing else available, simply put a heavy brick or cinderblock on top!

 Raccoons and other animals only come around because of the sweet smell of rotting trash.
 If they keep getting into your garbage bin, you can try to eliminate what’s attracting them by minimizing the pungent odor.
 One solution is to double-bag whatever you put outside into the bin; this will hopefully keep the smell in and the critters away.